Graduate Course Catalog 2016-2017

 Degrees Offered: M.S., Ph.D.

 The Integrated Applied Mathematics program offers both the master of science in mathematics with an option in applied mathematics, and the doctor of philosophy program in applied mathematics.
-Both programs are housed in the Department of Mathematics, and additional information is available here.
+Both programs are housed in the Department of Mathematics.

 The essence of modern applied mathematics is the interplay between mathematical analysis, numerical computation and scientific/engineering specialization.
 Thus, the IAM curriculum is designed to provide applied mathematics graduate students with advanced training in these three broad, inter-related topics: (1) Mathematical Methods, (2) Scientific Computing, and (3) a Scientific or Engineering Area of Specialization.